Maria Gowen Brooks

-Maria Gowen (or Gowan) Brooks (pen name, A Lover of Fine Arts and Maria Del Occidente; 1794 – November 11, 1845) was an American poet.
+Maria Gowen (or Gowan) Brooks (pen name, A Lover of Fine Arts and María Del Occidente; 1794 – November 11, 1845) was an American poet.
 She impressed Edgar Allan Poe and the English Poet Laureate, Robert Southey, who promoted her best-known poem Zophiël.

 Early life and education

 Abigail Gowen was born in Medford, Massachusetts, 1794.
 Her father was a man of literary tastes, and she was exposed to a lot of poetry at home.
 By age nine, she had memorized a large quantity of prose.
 When Abigail was thirteen, her father died, bankrupt.
-She immediately came under the care of a Boston merchant named John Brooks.
-He was a man more than thirty years older than she was, to whom she had already been betrothed.
-She finished her education and married him.
+She was taken under the care of a her widowed brother-in-law John Brooks, a Boston merchant who was more than thirty years older than she was.
+As her legal guardian, he proposed to her when she was 14 and they married when she was 16.
+She became the stepmother of his two children and the couple had an unhappy marriage, especially after John lost his fortune in investments related to the War of 1812.